 - Gifts for scholarships and/or the endowment

 - Donations of equipment, supplies, property, or real estate

 Please consider a contribution to help us close this gap.

-For more information, or to pledge your support, please contact Joseph Newborn, Resource Development and Community Relations Manager, 608-757-7704 or donate safely and quickly Online.
+For more information, or to pledge your support, please contact the Foundation at (608) 757-7704 or donate safely and quickly online.

 The Blackhawk Technical College Foundation, Inc. is a nonprofit organization that receives, holds, and disburses funds for the betterment of the college and its students.
 The BTC Foundation is tax-exempt under section 501(c)(3) of the Internal Revenue Code.

 BTC is an equal opportunity, equal access, affirmative action educator/employer.